Ilagouilly/ReviewBuddy/README.md

 ## What's ReviewBuddy?

 ReviewBuddy is an App that automates Review Processes.
-From the time a HR representative notify employees to draft reviews, to the final validation of these Reviews by HR and providing a PDF summary of each.
+From the time an HR representative notifies employees to draft reviews, to the final validation of these Reviews by HR and providing a PDF summary of each.

 <img src="ReviewBuddy.jpeg"/>